yurifialho/bingy/README.md

 Currently this project run only in Windows, but you can colaborate to make run in another environments.

-1. Setup
+# 3. Setup

 To setup the project, we recomend used venv to separate your envorinment.
-*python -m venv ./venv
+* python -m venv ./venv
-*python -m pip install -r ./requeriments.txt
+* python -m pip install -r ./requeriments.txt

-2. Running
+# 2. Running

 Before run this project, you must activate the venv.

-*python -m main.py
+* python -m main.py

-3. Colaboration
+# 3. Colaboration

 * Fork, code and submit.